jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

     It's also possible to set the following parameters:
         * `actionHeading` - set the title of the right column
-        * `actionButton` - set the button text for each row
+        * `actionButton` - set the button text for each row (can be a list of button names)
         * `addButton` - set the button text for the Entry row
         * `showMenu` - boolean to show a right-click menu
         * `disabledEntries` - pass a list of numbers, to disable entry boxes in those positions
         * `border` - the style of the cell border: `sunken`, `solid`, etc
         * `wrap` - The maximum number of pixels to show per line in a cell, defaults to 250 pixels
+        * `horizontal` - boolean to align action buttons horizontally (default) or vertically

     ![Table](img/dev/1_gridMenu.png)